nirewen/apkcombo-downloader/README.md

 ## 💀 Disclaimer

-THIS PROJECT IS NOT ASSOCIATED OR ENDORSED BY APKMIRROR.
+THIS PROJECT IS NOT ASSOCIATED OR ENDORSED BY APKCOMBO.
 The project is provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.

 <!-- Shields -->